ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

 > Enumerates line fragments intersecting with the given glyph range.

-We will subclass `NSLayoutManager` to override these two methods and bring bullets to live.
+We will subclass `NSLayoutManager` to override these two methods and bring the bullets to life.

 ```swift
 class BulletListLayoutManager: NSLayoutManager {